 I offer a quiet, respectful space to sit with whatever is here — thoughts, feelings, memories, sensations — and whatever is not yet known.
 I don’t come with answers or fixes.
 Instead, I trust that healing has its own pace and shape, and that something can shift when we give it time and attention together.

 My work is grounded in the moving, sensing body, in creativity, in nature, and in the moments that can’t be planned in advance.
 Sometimes we talk.
 Sometimes we pause.
-Sometimes we might use imagery, art-making or gentle movement — always at your invitation.
+Sometimes we might use imagery, art-making, movement or music — always at your invitation.

 If this sounds like it might be for you, you’re welcome to get in touch.
 We can meet, see how it feels to be in the same room (or online) together, and find out if this is a good place to begin.

-I have over 10 years’ experience accompanying adults, children and young people through anxiety, grief, trauma, life changes, and the quiet, unnameable places in between.
+Since 2009 I have experience accompanying adults, children and young people through anxiety, grief, trauma, life changes, and the quiet, unnameable places in between.
 My background includes:

 Counselling for adults in workplace wellbeing services and online therapy for young people